Anish-Shobith/endb/README.md

 ### Mac

 - Install [XCode](https://developer.apple.com/xcode)
-- Once XCode is installed, go to Preferences, Downloads, and install the Command Line Tools.
+- Once XCode is installed, go to Preferences, Downloads, and install the Command Line Tools
 - Run `npm i better-sqlite3` in the console

 ### Linux